Former Uganda National Army: Early operations

 FUNA maintained that it was the same Uganda Army that operated during the Amin regime, with its leader Isaac Lumago stating "the structure of the army that went into exile after Amin’s overthrow remains intact in southern Sudan and eastern Zaire" in 1985.
 FUNA often fought with the UNRF and was eventually expelled from the country around July 1981.
 FUNA continued to be active in Zaire and Sudan throughout the Bush War, although remaining smaller and weaker than its UNRF rival.
 It continued to launch attacks on Uganda and be a nuisance to government forces.

 Integration into government

 In July 1985, General Tito Okello launched a coup that overthrew Obote's government.
 Okello's new regime managed to successfully make peace with a number of armed groups, including the FUNA.
 This enabled FUNA to be integrated into the national military and it gained a seat on Okello's junta council.
 Okello ruled until early 1986, when he was overthrown by the National Resistance Army, with Yoweri Museveni taking power.
-This effectively ended FUNA's integration into the government and it returned to being an insurgency.
+This effectively ended FUNA's integration into the government and it returned to an insurgency.